-The change in carrying value of the REIT's properties during the three months ended March 31, 2018 is primarily the result of acquisition activity.
-The REIT acquired 20 South Clark in February 2018 and the 7 Asset Portfolio in March 2018 for combined property value of \$301.2 million.
-Only minor modifications to cash flows, discount and capitalization rates were made at certain other properties in determining the REIT's estimate of IFRS fair value.
+The change in carrying value of the REIT's properties during the three months ended September 30, 2018 is a result of the acquisition of 120 South LaSalle in August 2018 and certain asset upward revaluations, particularly on properties in the process for sale.
+The REIT acquired 20 South Clark in February 2018, the 7 Asset Portfolio in March 2018 and 120 South LaSalle in August 2018 for combined acquisition cost of \$499.0 million contributing to the change in carrying value for the nine months ended September 30, 2018.
+Additional modifications to cash flows, discount and capitalization rates were made at certain other properties in determining the REIT's estimate of IFRS fair value.

-PART III - RESULTS OF OPERATIONS SUMMARY OF RESULTS OF OPERATIONS
+PART III - RESULTS OF OPERATIONS

+SUMMARY OF RESULTS OF OPERATIONS